dev-scripts/prakashbhandari.com.np/content/posts/absolutely-free-open-source-resume-builder-without-watermarks-or-any-other-limitations.md

 1. It's absolutely free and it will be free forever
 2. No User Tracking  and No Advertising
 3. Accessible in multiple languages
-4. Import data from LinkedIn profile or from valid JSON schema https://github.com/jsonresume/resume-schema
+4. Import data from LinkedIn profile or import valid JSON schema https://github.com/jsonresume/resume-schema
 5. Export your resume to JSON or PDF format

 ## Reactive Resume builder